-#Secret Recipe Club: Hearty dish of ricotta and blue cheeses melted into farro, topped with balsamic grilled kale and plums.
+Secret Recipe Club: Hearty warm farro salad of ricotta and blue cheeses melted into the cooked grain, topped with balsamic grilled kale and plums.

 Sorry to be MIA lately.
 I’ve been busy pursuing a PhD in ‘Downsizing Homes’.
 I had considered writing my thesis on “Living with Tiny Bedrooms, Closets, Storage & No Garage’ or ‘Surprises After Buying a 100 Year Old House” (I now have loads of recent research data for either), but settled on “Moving Into a Small Kitchen”.
 It’s been a challenging program, but I think I’m through the worst of it.